gebogebogebo/ctap-hid-fido2/README.md

 **create FidoKeyHid object**

-First, create a device object with FidoKeyHidFactory::create.
+First, create a device object with `FidoKeyHidFactory::create`.

 If no Authenticator can be detected on the HID device, an error will result.